jeromegn/slang/README.md

 ## Roadmap

 - [ ] Documentation
+- [ ] Tests
-- [ ] No need to rely on ECR probably, but that's optimization at this point
+- [x] No need to rely on ECR probably, but that's optimization at this point
 - [ ] Support "inline"
-- [ ] More robust lexer for detecting start and end of code to evaluate (well, for ECR to evaluate)

 ## Contributing